johnnycashpersonal/juck-stack/docs/HOWTO-compile.md

 Such translators are called *compilers* for historical reasons.
-Technically our translator is a *cross-compiler*, since we run the translator on one kind of computer to produce machine code for a different kind of computer (the Duck machine).
+Technically our translator is a *cross-compiler*, since we run the translator on one kind of computer to produce machine code for a different kind of computer (the Duck Machine).

 This should be easy!
 Our Mallard programs are limited to integers, and our Duck Machine can compute with integers.